mwojnars/schemat/README.md

 - The web object has a **unique ID** that serves as its global identifier across all execution environments (client, server, database), and is assigned when the object is inserted to the database.
 Optionally, a web object may have a human-readable, plain-text **name**.

-- Web object has persistent **properties** (_aka_ attributes or fields).
+- Web object has persistent **properties** (_aka_ attributes or fields) that are automatically serialized and saved in the internal data store.
 They can take on values of various types, including primitives (strings, numbers, booleans), compound (arrays, maps, records), custom types, JavaScript objects, or references to other web objects.
 Properties may have **default values**, or be imputed with **imputation functions** declared in the property schema.

 - Web object may contain multiple values for a given property, i.e., the same property name can be repeated a number of times in the object, creating a **repeated property** or **multivalued property**.
 Schemat provides a special "plural" syntax (`.name$`) for accessing an array of all values of a repeated property.